The Young Offenders (film)

+A television series sequel, airing for four seasons on RTÉ and BBC Three from February 2018, saw much of the film cast reprise their roles.

 Plot

 Best friends Conor and Jock are two teenagers from Cork who dress the same, act the same, and even have the same weak facial hair.
-Jock is a notorious bike thief who plays a daily game of cat-and-mouse with the bike-theft-obsessed police sergeant Healy, and lives with his drunken, abusive dad.
+Jock is a notorious bike thief who plays a daily game of cat-and-mouse with the bike-theft-obsessed Garda Healy, and he lives with his drunken, abusive dad.
 Conor is the son of a single mum, Mairéad, who works in a fish shop at the English Market and with whom he has a strained relationship.
 When a narcotic trafficking boat capsizes off the southwest coast of County Cork, leading to the seizure of 61 bales of cocaine, each worth €7 million, word gets out that there is a bale missing.

 Conor and Jock steal two bicycles and go on a road trip, hoping to find the missing cocaine, which they can sell and therefore escape their troubled home lives.
 Unfortunately for them, Healy had hid a GPS tracker in the bike that Jock stole for himself as a trap and is in hot pursuit.
 By chance, the boys find the bale of coke in a ruined castle that Conor was defecating in, in the possession of a disabled narcotics dealer named Ray.
 They steal it while he is asleep but he wakes up and unsuccessfully tries to retake it.

 Using Conor's sweater which he left with Ray to keep him warm while he slept, and had Conor's name on it, Ray gives chase to the pair.
 In the midst of celebrating their victory, Conor unknowingly snags the bag on barbed wire and rips it, so the coke slowly leaks out on the journey home until there is none left by the time they get back.
 The two fall out and Jock gets intoxicated and passes out, while Conor comes home and eventually patches things up with his mum.
-Jock's father comes home and violently assaults him until Healy comes to Jock's home intending to arrest him, subsequently realizing the extent of Jock's life at home.
+Jock's father comes home and violently assaults him until Healy comes to Jock's home intending to arrest him, subsequently realising the extent of Jock's life at home.

 However, Jock sneaks out upon being informed that Ray is searching for them by a neighbourhood friend.
 Ray later tracks them down, steals a nail gun from a hardware shop, and angrily invades Conor's house as Jock gets to his house to tell him about Ray, and Healy simultaneously gets there searching for Conor.
 Ray knocks out Healy and threatens Conor, Jock and Mairéad, not believing that the boys are so stupid as to lose €7 million worth of cocaine.
 Strangely enough, a local thug named Billy Murphy whom the pair put in prison on narcotics charges by tricking Healy into thinking he stole a bike enters, looking for revenge against the boys.